brendangregg/perf-tools/README.md

 Some tools use perf_events, some ftrace.
 Both of these are in Linux kernel source.
 See the top of the tool script to see which is used.

 - perf_events: requires the "perf" command to be installed.
 This is in the linux-tools-common package, or can be built under tools/perf in the kernel source.
-See (perf_events prerequisites)[http://www.brendangregg.com/perf.html#Prerequisites] for more details.
+See [perf_events Prerequisites](http://www.brendangregg.com/perf.html#Prerequisites) for more details.
 - ftrace: FTRACE configured in the kernel.

 ## About These Tools